wing5wong/artisan-whs-static/source/_courses/MPS2.md

   Students taking this course need a reasonable standard of literacy.
 Much of the work involves writing or interpreting statistical reports.
 credits: '17'
-course_fees: $10 workbook.
-Students need a Graphics calculator for this course.
+course_fees: Students need a Graphics calculator for this course.
 endorsement: Yes
 ---
 This course will offer students the chance to develop an understanding in a wider range of statistical topics.
 This course is a prerequisite for the following NCEA Level 3 Mathematics Courses: MPS3, MTA3.
 Topics studied include: Probability, Simulations, Statistical Reports, Inferences and Simultaneous Equations.